 While osseointegration is happening beneath the surface, you’ll be getting back to your life.
 After the first week or two, you can gradually start reintroducing light, normal activities as you feel up to it.
 Any swelling or bruising will continue to fade, and you’ll feel more like yourself each day.
 The final milestone comes after about six to nine months, once your implant has fully integrated with your jawbone.
 At this point, you’ll come back to our office to have your permanent, custom-made crown attached to the implant post.
 This is the moment you’ve been waiting for—the final step in restoring your beautiful, functional smile and your ability to enjoy all your favorite foods again after replacing several missing teeth.

-When to Call Your Dentist
+When Should You Call Your Dentist?

 After any surgical procedure, it’s natural to wonder what’s normal and what’s not.
 While your body is amazing at healing, it’s important to listen to it.
 Most of the time, your recovery will go smoothly, but knowing when to pick up the phone can give you peace of mind and ensure you get the care you need right away.
 Think of us as your partners in this process.
 If something feels off or you’re worried, we want to hear from you.
 It’s always better to be safe and ask questions than to wait and wonder.